 This is a fairly easy species to grow given a few basic conditions.

-- Dry conditions in winter to prevent rot.
+- Dry conditions in winter are important to help prevent rot.

-- Cool winter temperatures to promote flower buds
+- Cool winter temperatures are required to promote flower buds

 - A free draining growing medium to prevent root rot.

 - Water from spring through summer allowing the soil to dry between waterings.

 Usually propagation is from seed also possible from cuttings/division.

 Where is Echinocereus viereckii ssp. morricalii from?